SAP/styleguides/clean-abap/CleanABAP.md

 Use an automated code formatting tool with a consistent setting in your team.

-If you modify a larger unformatted legacy code base, you may want to apply an automated formatting tool only to selected lines to avoid huge change lists and transport dependencies.
-Consider formatting the complete development object in a separate Transport Request or Note.

 > Read more in _Chapter 5: Formatting: Team Rules_ of [Robert C. Martin's _Clean Code_].

 ### Use the ABAPCleaner